Razztha/BlazorProductManager/README.md

 Inclusions:
 -----------
-Contains CRUD operation using a in memory data base Passing data from parent to child and child parent blazor components Repository Pattern
+Contains CRUD operation using a in memory data base, Passing data from parent to child and child parent blazor components, Repository Pattern,
-Dependancy injection
+Dependancy injection and
 Bootstrap usage